-- ✓ Talavera Values are awarded to children seen to be modelling and demonstrating the Talavera Values of Aspirations, Resilience and Integrity.
-Children consistently modelling the values at the end of a half-term are given a Talavera Treat as well as a weekly certificate identifying the child within each class who has stood out for displaying a core value. - ✓ End of Year Awards- each year a boy and girl, from each year group, are selected to receive a trophy for being an outstanding member of their year group.
+- ✓ Worker of the Week- each Class Teacher nominates a child who has worked incredibly and consistently hard throughout the week to receive a certificate highlighting their achievements in Celebration Assembly. - ✓ Golden Learner when children produce a piece of learning deemed to be of outstanding quality and above expectation they will be awarded a gold star in their book.
+At the end of each term, each teacher will reflect and choose 5 golden learners from their class to receive a certificate in a special lower/upper school assembly with the Head teacher/ Deputy Head. - ✓ Talavera Values are awarded to children seen to be modelling and demonstrating the Talavera Values of Aspirations, Resilience and Integrity.
+Children consistently modelling the values at the end of a half-term are given a Talavera Treat.
+A weekly 'Value of the Week' certificate is given to a child from each class for displaying a core value.
+Following this, there name is added to the value tree in the classroom. - ✓ End of Year Awards- each year a boy and girl, from each year group, are selected to receive a trophy for being an outstanding member of their year group.
 In addition, a child from Year 6, who has progressed academically and been an asset to the school, is chosen for Headteacher's Award- awarded at the end of Year Celebration Assembly.
 Governors also select children (2 from each year groups) to be rewarded at the end of year academic year. - ✓ Autonomous Class Awards- stickers, trophies and small rewards are developed in classes at the discretion of the teacher to promote positive behaviour. - ✓ Marble Jars- each class has approximately 30 marbles in their class reward jar and these can be earned through whole class work, effort and behaviour and will result in a whole class reward.